Investigating Long-term Training for Remote Sensing Object Detection: Experiments

 \subsection{Experimental results}

 As seen in Table \ref{tab2}, our method performs better in most cases for all datasets.
 Here, $\Delta$TFLOPs denotes the difference in Tera FLOPs relative to the baseline (a).
 In other words, the lower $\Delta$TFLOPs, the better.
 As mentioned before, the FLOPs should be calculated as ${\text{F}}_{\text{total}}$ in Eq. \ref{eq1}.
 Besides, `($\rho=1 \rightarrow$) $\rho=\alpha$' in (c) means that the backbone is fine-tuned with $\rho=1$ for the first 50 or 400 epochs and then fine-tuned again with $\rho=\alpha$ according to Table \ref{tab1}.
 Although (a) permits adjusting the backbone for every epoch, it mostly results in slightly lower mAP than ours.
 Besides, (b) decreases $\Delta$TFLOPs the most, but it undergoes a significant drop in mAP (about 3 to 10\%p).
-Compared to (a) and (b), the proposed approach balances low time complexity and precise inference ability: ours achieves the highest mAP for almost all cases, while effectively reducing computational costs during training.
+Compared to (a) and (b), the proposed approach balances low time complexity and precise inference ability: our method achieves the highest mAP for almost all cases, while effectively reducing computational costs during training.

 To discuss the practical effectiveness of the proposed technique, we present how much training time can be saved when adopting our approach.
 Let the detector be FCOS with ResNet-50 as a backbone.
-For the training split of DOTA, using the Nvidia RTX A5000 (GPU) it takes an average of 23 minutes to fully fine-tune the model, including the backbone, in one epoch.
+For the training split of DOTA, using the Nvidia RTX A5000, it takes an average of 23 minutes to fully fine-tune the model, including the backbone, in one epoch.
 Freezing the backbone takes 16 minutes on average.
-Based on these, we can approximately calculate the overall training time for each training policy as shown in Table \ref{tab4}.
+Based on these, we can approximately calculate the training time for each training policy as shown in Table \ref{tab3}.

 Here, $\Delta$T means the difference in training time compared to (a).
 Interestingly, ours with $\rho=\infty$ achieves a 0.77 higher mAP while reducing the training time by 2,450 minutes (1.7 days) compared to the baseline.
-Reducing model learning time by several hours or days holds significant benefits as follows: \begin{itemize} \item \textit{Cost reduction}: Cutting down on training time can significantly lower cloud usage costs and power bills; \item \textit{Productivity improvement}: Shorter training times enable more experiments (e.g. parameter tuning) to be conducted quickly; \item \textit{Sustainable AI}: Lower power consumption translates to reduced carbon emissions, leading to environmental conservation. \end{itemize}
+Reducing model learning time by several days or months holds significant benefits as: \begin{itemize} \item \textit{Cost reduction}: Cutting down on training time can significantly lower cloud usage costs and power bills; \item \textit{Productivity improvement}: Shorter training times enable more experiments (e.g. hyper-parameter tuning or ablation study) to be conducted quickly; \item \textit{Sustainable AI}: Lower power consumption for model training translates to reduced carbon emissions, leading to environmental conservation and eco-friendly AI. \end{itemize}